stoerr/webwatch/doc/searchjobs.md

 5) Exit codes

 - 0: One or more positive results were printed and everything completed normally.
-- 1: Unexpected error (I/O, JSON parse error, model error).
+- 1: Unexpected error (I/O, YAML parse error, model error).
 - 2: No job returned a result (all returned `NOT FOUND`) — no email should be sent.

 Developer notes and implementation details

-- Use Gson for parsing `searchjobs.json` (consistent with the project).
+- Use SnakeYAML for parsing `searchjobs.yaml`.
 - Use langchain4j OpenAI chat model builder and AiServices typed extractor pattern (see `PrintTangoConcerts` and existing project code for examples) to keep prompts and result extraction typed and testable.
 - Do not attempt to defensively handle `null` API keys or model objects; follow the project convention and let the